jnovembre/BSD-QBio/docs/index.md

 "org.Hs.eg.db","GenomicFeatures", "clusterProfiler"))`.
 This should install the 8 libraries that will be used for the RNAseq workshop.

-+ **UNIX Emulator**: If you are using Windows, you need to install a UNIX emulator.
-We suggest downloading the version control software Git, because it ships with a small emulator (Git Bash).
++ **UNIX Emulator**: If you are using Windows, you will need a UNIX emulator.
+We suggest downloading the version control software Git because it ships with a small emulator (Git Bash).
 [here](https://git-scm.com/download/win/) and follow the instructions.

 ## Installation of Python